Dhairya3391/wallpaper-analyzerV2/README.md

 1. Open your browser and go to [http://localhost:3000](http://localhost:3000)
 2. Select a directory containing your wallpapers and start the analysis!
+3. Choose clustering algorithm (MiniBatchKMeans or DBSCAN), cluster count, and thresholds in the settings panel.
+4. View clusters, CLIP tags, brightness, and more in the UI.

 ## ⚙️ Configuration